-Have you already started planning for the first week of school?
+Have you already started your first week of school plans?
 I’ve always spent hours upon hours upon hours perfecting my first week plans.
 Then I usually get about half of what I planned done, which usually makes the second week a breeze!
 Those first few days offer such a crucial time for building community among classmates, relationships with individual students, and setting the groundwork for classroom management and your routines.

 I have several posts about the beginning of the year, but never before have I provided my complete plans for that important first week.
 Now, here they are!
 Before you take a look at my plan, it’s important to understand my thinking about the first week of school…

-I know my planning philosophy differs from some of the more popular philosophies and advice given in certain books, and I’m okay with that.
-I tried taking that advice for a few years, and the first few days felt slow, my students weren’t engaged or excited about what was happening, and I never really felt like it was setting groundwork for the rest of the year.
+I know my planning philosophy differs from some of the more popular philosophies and advice given in certain books.
+I’m okay with that.
+I tried taking that advice for a few years, and the first few days felt slow.
+My students weren’t engaged or excited about what was happening.
+I never really felt like it was setting groundwork for the rest of the year.

 Every single thing I do during this week is to prepare my class for the upcoming academic year.
 They learn the procedures that we need to have in place to accomplish all of those rigorous academics that will be facing them.
 This set-up has always worked quite well for me, and I end the first week with solid relationships with most of my students.
 Our classroom has a foundation of trust and expectations for the year to come.
 They know what to expect from me, from our schedule, and from many of our daily routines.
 Do we have moments where we have to stop, take a breath, and reflect on a little chaos?
 Absolutely!
 But we learn from those moments, and we understand why they don’t work.